JoelCourtney/parce/README.md

 ### Creating a lexer

-A parce lexer is a single enum with the `lexer` attribute macro applied to it.
+A lexer is a single enum with the [lexer attribute macro](macro@lexer) applied to it.
 Rules for each lexeme are written as a string literal discriminant which get turned into matching logic by the macro.
 The example below is just to give you a feel for the syntax; the real docs for lexer creation are under the [lexer attribute macro](macro@lexer).